 Due to that climate and the hilly landscape, it is very suitable for growing tea.
 So, one morning, we got up early since we had booked a guided tour that included visiting a tea plantation.
 Barely awake, we were greeted with this stunning and breathtaking view of the sun's rays peaking over the mountain tops and illuminating the unreal green of the tea plants.

 We were in awe and we spent a considerable amount of time just taking in the fairy-tale like view that unfolded in front of us.
 We also tried, for maybe just as long, to capture this beauty.
 But you guessed it, this picture doesn't even justify the reality.

 You might have seen a similar picture on my About page.

 After taking a tour of the tea factory where the tea leaves get processed, we had the opportunity to buy (of course!) tea grown on this plantation or actually have a cup of freshly brewed tea in the cafeteria while enjoying more amazing views from the deck.

 With the tea pot, we received a sieve for pouring through to keep the leaves from getting into the cup, as well a serving of fresh milk.
 Being the sweet tooths that we are, we also ordered a strawberry and coconut tartlet to go with the tea.
 They were nicely warmed up and tasted wonderful with the hot tea while breathing in the cool and fresh mountain air.

 You can easily make your own strawberry or coconut tartlets either in tartlet molds or little custard bowls/ramekins.

 This recipe makes about 6 double-crusted strawberry tartlets and about twice as many coconut tarts.
 The recipe for coconut filling was found via My Kitchen Snippets.

 Update: One comment gave me the idea to combine the strawberry and coconut fillings for a Strawberry-Coconut-Tartlet.
 Suggestions for that are included in the recipe.

 - 3 cups strawberries

-- 2-3 tbsp brown sugar or to taste
+- 2-3 tablespoon brown sugar or to taste

 - 1 egg white